Sunday, June 7, 2026

 Salts mill Saltaire Shipley

 The wonderful Salts Mill, located in the town of Saltaire near Shipley in West Yorkshire, England, is a historic textile mill.
 Salts Mill is an important cultural centre, housing a variety of galleries, shops, and cafes.
 Now home to one of the largest collections of works by the renowned British artist David Hockney.
 I have been visiting Salts Mill for about 12 years.
-The village of Saltaire together with the mill has always been a good day out.
+The village of Saltaire, together with the mill, has always been a good day out.
 If you love art and you admire David Hockney, then go and visit and see his work.
-Go to any galley in London and you have to pay good money to see his paintings.
+Go to any gallery in London, and you have to pay good money to see his paintings.

 David Hockney